-- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Group and Parent Company's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meetings of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; and - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these.
+- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud: - Obtaining an understanding of the Group and Parent Company's policies and procedures relating to: - o Detecting and responding to the risks of fraud; and - o Internal controls established to mitigate risks related to fraud. - Review of minutes of meetings of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; and - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these.

-Based on our risk assessment, we considered the areas most susceptible to fraud to be inappropriate posting of journal entries, management bias in estimates, and in the recording of revenue in the incorrect period.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be the manipulation of the financial statements by posting inappropriate journal entries or through management bias in significant accounting estimates, as well as recording of revenue in the incorrect period.